roman-marchuk/CS193HW4/README.md

 ## Step 6: Fixing the Merge Conflict

 As you can probably guess, you'll more often than not be working on a project with more people than just yourself.
 With multiple people working in the same files, a phenomenon known as a "merge conflict" is bound to happen.
-A merge conflict is a instance where a change in another branch cannot be merged automatically by git with the changes you are trying to merge.
+A merge conflict is an instance where a change in another branch cannot be merged automatically by git with the changes you are trying to merge.

 ![alt text](https://developer.atlassian.com/blog/2015/01/a-better-pull-request/merge-conflict.png)